Polk Supervisor of Elections announces precautions ahead of municipal elections

-POLK COUNTY — On Tuesday, April 7, voters in Bartow, Davenport, Haines City, Lake Hamilton, Lake Wales and Mulberry will head to the polls for Polk County’s municipal elections.
+POLK COUNTY — On Tuesday, April 7, voters in Davenport, Haines City, Lake Hamilton, Lake Wales, Bartow and Mulberry will head to the polls for Polk County’s municipal elections.

 In light of the COVID-19 pandemic, Polk County Supervisor of Elections Lori Edwards says she and her staff are taking several precautions to ensure a safe voting experience.